pratham2245/TELECOM_CUSTOMER_CHURN-ANALYSIS-USING-GENAI-/README.md

 generate a python code for creating a subplot for them with considering each of them would be countplot.

 .write a code for count plot for column "Payment Method" with churn status.

+# Key Insights

+1.Churn Rate

+* Around 26–27% of customers have churned.

+* Indicates a class imbalance problem in the dataset.

+2.Customer Tenure

+* Customers with low tenure (<12 months) are much more likely to churn.

+* Long-term customers (2+ years) show strong loyalty.

+3.Contract Type

+* Month-to-month contracts have the highest churn rate.

+* Yearly and two-year contracts significantly reduce churn.

+4.Payment Method

+* Customers paying via Electronic Check churn at a much higher rate.

+* Automatic payments (Bank Transfer, Credit Card) have lower churn.

+5.Internet Service

+* Fiber optic users show the highest churn compared to DSL.

+* Customers with no internet service churn the least.

+6.Value-added Services

+* Lack of Online Security and Tech Support strongly correlates with churn.

+* Customers subscribed to these add-ons are more likely to stay.

+7.Monthly Charges

+* High MonthlyCharges (above $70) are associated with more churn.

+* Customers paying lower monthly bills tend to remain longer.

+8.Demographics

+* No strong churn difference between gender categories.

+* Senior Citizens are slightly more likely to churn.

+# Overall Insight:
+* Churn is driven primarily by short contracts, higher costs, lack of additional services, and inconvenient payment methods.
+*  Addressing these issues can significantly improve retention.